Degenerative Disc Disease

 What is degenerative disc disease?

 Located between the vertebrae, spinal discs act shock absorbers and to allow motion in the spine.
+But what is degenerative disc disease and how does it impact the discs in the spine?
 Degenerative Disc Disease (DDD) is a term used to describe changes to the disc that adversely affect these functions.
-This process occurs naturally as we age, but may be accelerated by injury or repetitive stress to the spine.
+As we age, our discs dry out, becoming less flexible and less effective as shock absorbers.
+Because there is minimal blood supply to the discs, it is difficult for them to heal or repair themselves.
+This can be accelerated by injury or repetitive stress to the spine.

 What are the common symptoms?

 Symptoms vary from person to person, but symptoms of DDD may include:

 - Pain in the affected area which can be quite severe